okraHQ/nebstore-client/README.md

-# **Nebula Client**
+# **NebStore Client**

-`Nebula Client` is a JavaScript-based client that provides an easy-to-use interface for managing cloud storage services with `NebStore`.
+`Nebstore Client` is a JavaScript-based client that provides an easy-to-use interface for managing cloud storage services with `NebStore`.
 It enables you to create, list, and manage buckets and objects with simple method calls.

 ## **Features**